wordofwarning/wordofwarning.org/socialexperiment/apr2026/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Social Experiment:&nbsp;<br>&nbsp;Queer Contact Edition" # the name of the artist or company
+artist: "Social Experiment" # the name of the artist or company
-show: "19 February 2026 Programme" # the name of the show
+show: "9 April 2026 Programme" # the name of the show
-artist_size: 2
+artist_size: 1
 show_size: 4
 header_image: "header_socex.jpg"
-season: "Social Experiment 19|2|2026, Programme"
+season: "Social Experiment 9|4|2026, Programme"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values